Invoicing - something every business owner needs to know how to do, but are you getting it right?

 • direct banking details, including your BSB, account number, bank account name and the reference to be included with the payment so you can identify it.

-• If you’re invoicing another business and your ABN isn’t included, they will be required to withhold the top rate of tax for any payments over $75.
+• If you’re invoicing another business or government agency and your ABN isn’t included, they will be required to withhold the top rate of tax for any payments over $75.

 • If you’re issuing a tax invoice for more than $1,000, you’ll also need to include the buyer’s identity or ABN.